Shrruthilaya-Gangadaran/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 <H3> REGISTER NUMBER : 212221230097 </H3>
 <H3>EXPERIMENT NO : 02 </H3>
 <H3>DATE  : 13.03.2024 </H3>
-<h2> <align=center> MATRIX SUMMATION WITH A 2D GRID AND 2D BLOCKS </h2>
-i.
-Use the file sumMatrixOnGPU-2D-grid-2D-block.cu ii.
-Matrix summation with a 2D grid and 2D blocks.
-Adapt it to integer matrix addition.
-Find the best execution configuration. </h3>

 ## AIM:
 To perform  matrix summation with a 2D grid and 2D blocks and adapting it to integer matrix addition.

 ## EQUIPMENTS REQUIRED:
 Hardware – PCs with NVIDIA GPU & CUDA NVCC
 Google Colab with NVCC Compiler

 ## PROCEDURE: